INFORMATION

 programs, structure, processes, outcomes and/or impacts.

-With this said, we also stress efficient designs where
+With this said, we also stressed efficient designs

-clients’ capacities to develop information is each consult’s
+clients’ capacities to develop information themselves is each consult’s

 primary agenda.